Introduction to SQL Injection

 - Error-based SQL injection: In this type, the hacker gets the error pattern of the database and access it.
 We can say this is the one type of in-band SQL injection.

 - Union-based SQL injection: This technique is also a part of in-band SQL injection.
-In this technique, the user combines the query and get the result back as some part HTTP response.
+In this technique, the user combines the query and gets the result back as part of the HTTP response.

 - Boolean-based (content-based) Blind SQL injection: This is a part of Inferential SQL injection.
-In this technique hacker forces to the database to fetch result based on true or false condition.
-Depending upon this condition result of HTTP response gets changed.
-This kind of attack to infer if the payload used returned true or false, even though no data from the database is returned back.
-These especially slow attacks.
+In this technique hacker forces the database to fetch results based on true or false conditions.
+Depending upon this condition result of the HTTP response gets changed.
+This kind of attack can infer if the payload used returned true or false, even though no data from the database is returned.
+These are especially slow attacks.

-- Time-based Blind SQL injection: This technique is also the part of Inferential SQL injection.
-This technique is used by hackers to put the payloads.
-In these technique hackers giving time to the database to execute the query.
-Meantime hacker gets an idea about the result whether it is true or false.
+- Time-based Blind SQL injection: This technique is also part of Inferential SQL injection.
+Hackers use this technique to put the payloads in this technique, hackers giving time to the database to execute the query.
+Meantime hacker gets an idea about the result, whether it is true or false.
 This process of attack is also slow in nature.

-- Out-of-band SQL injection: This is a feature based attack.
+- Out-of-band SQL injection: This is a feature-based attack.
 This is not very common.
-This attack is used by a hacker when hacker needs to use different channels to attack and others to get the result.
+A hacker uses this attack when a hacker needs to use different channels to attack and others to get the result.
 Out-of-band SQL injection techniques are dependent on the database server’s ability to make DNS or HTTP requests to deliver data to the hacker.

 How does it Work?

-There are mainly two ways, where the attacker focuses to get data:
+There are mainly two ways where the attacker focuses on getting data:

-- Research: Analyzing the database by giving different input.
+- Research: Analyzing the database by giving different inputs.
 Here, the attacker observes the database server responses and decides which attack has to be done.